Fundamentals of Sound

 Binaural Cues & "Release from Masking"

 IID and IPD cues also help us perceive tones that would have otherwise been masked.
-The following three listening examples illustrate this point and correspond to the three scenarios described in the figure to the right (must use headphones).
+The following listening examples illustrate this point and correspond to the three scenarios described in the figure to the right (must use headphones).

 (A) Example 1: a 300Hz sine signal with no IIDs or IPDs is presented along with a 600Hz-wide noise band, centered at 300Hz.
 Due to the level difference between signal and noise (the signal is 15dB below the noise) the sine tone is masked.